 View original post 1,520 more words

 This is what I need.
 This is what I can carry.
 This is what I want.
 These are the existential considerations of the backpacker for whom everything is about weight.
 You inventory it as you hike: the water sloshing around in your water bottle, the bottle itself, maps, trail mix, cheese sticks, energy bars, dehydrated … Continue reading Weight: An Outdoor Adventurer’s Guide to Parenthood

 On Father’s Day, I took my older boy down to where Minnehaha Creek flows into the Mississippi River.
 We parked our bikes by some bushes where the path eroded away into sand.
 My son wanted to look for lost fishing lures to place in the little tacklebox I had given him.
-He carried it everywhere, … Continue reading Lost and Found: A father and son have their bicycles stolen from the banks of the Mississippi River in this true story of wonder and loss.
+He carried it everywhere, … Continue reading Lost and Found

 As a boy driving through the South Dakota countryside with my father, I used to see these signs in the ditch with a red X and the word THINK followed by an exclamation mark.
 The signs indicated that at some moment in the past someone had died in an automobile accident at that spot.
 Sometimes … Continue reading THINK!